buidlerstech/buidlers_web/README.md

-# Buidlers Website
+# Buidlers

-This is the initial version of our beloved platform.
+This is the monorepo of our beloved platform.

 More to come!

-(C) 2023 Buidlers.tech
+(C) 2024 Buidlers.tech